-National anthem
+- National anthem

-• National flag

-• Duty to obey the constitution
+- Duty to obey the constitution

+- National flag

-Duty to serve in the military
+- Duty to serve in the military

-Human dignity
+- Human dignity

+Protection of environment

-- e. diversities; to renounce practices derogatory to the dignity of women; - f. to value and preserve the rich heritage of our composite culture; - g. to protect and improve the natural environment including forests, lakes, rivers and wild life, and to have compassion for living creatures; - h. to develop the scientific temper, humanism and the spirit of inquiry and reform; - i. to safeguard public property and to abjure violence; - j. to strive towards excellence in all spheres of individual and collective activity so that the nation constantly rises to higher levels of endeavour and achievement. - k. who is a parent or guardian to provide opportunities for education to his child or, as the case may be, ward between the age of six and fourteen years.
+- e. diversities; to renounce practices derogatory to the dignity of women; - f. to value and preserve the rich heritage of our composite culture; - g. to protect and improve the natural environment including forests, lakes, rivers and wild life, and to have compassion for living creatures;

+h. to develop the scientific temper, humanism and the spirit of inquiry and reform;

+- i. to safeguard public property and to abjure violence; - j. to strive towards excellence in all spheres of individual and collective activity so that the nation constantly rises to higher levels of endeavour and achievement. - k. who is a parent or guardian to provide opportunities for education to his child or, as the case may be, ward between the age of six and fourteen years.